Network bypasses sustain complexity: Results

 \section{Results}

 To fix the intuition, let us begin by illustrating two situations in simple graphs that highlight the importance of bypasses in the operation of a network that harbors transportation and propagation of signals and information.
-To this aim, we initally consider a particle hopping between the nodes of a network created with the Watts and Strogatz model \cite{WS}, and we focus on the propagation of the particle between nodes $i$ and $j$ (see Panel (a) in Fig. \ref{WS_sketch_both}).
-Starting with rewiring probability $p=0$ we have a circulant graph $\cal G$, and the path $P_{1}=\{ i,j-1,j\}$ of length 2 (highlighted in blue) is the only shortest path connecting $i$ and $j$.
-Mimicking the action of SW mechanism kicking in, let us now pick the edge $e=(i,i+1)$ of $\cal G$ and randomly rewire it, creating ${\cal G}'$, such that one of the endpoints of $e$ is now $j-1$.
-As a consequence, vertices $i$ and $i+1$ drop their degree by one whereas vertex $j-1$ increases its degree accordingly.
-This situation creates a small degree heterogeneity in the graph ${\cal G}'$ which did not exist in the circulant graph $\cal G$: node $j-1$ now participates in many more shortest paths starting elsewhere and ending at vertex $j$ and thus is likely to be often ``jammed'' with particles.
-Accordingly, the length-2 path $P_{1}$, in practice, might not be the ``best'' route to connect $i$ and $j$, even if is still the shortest path, topologically speaking.
-For instance, the length-3 path $P_2=\{ i,i-1,i+1,j\} $ (highlighted in pink), while being topologically longer, contains nodes $i$ and $i+1$ whose degree is at the same time lower than the average and avoids $j-1$, hence can be seen as a potentially more ballistic and less-congested route connecting $i$ and $j$.\\ A similar situation is depicted in Panel (b) of Fig.\ref{WS_sketch_both} where node $h$ becomes a hub via a rich-get-richer (i.e. BA-like) mechanism.
-The shortest path between $i$ and $j$ (highlighted in blue) will again be potentially jammed due to a congested $h$ once the BA mechanism enhances such heterogeneity.
-Now, if the network supports a sufficiently large\footnote{yet sufficiently small so that the network is in the sparse regime} mean degree --i.e. if the network allows more edges to be formed than a spanning tree--, then other routes can emerge, bypassing the hub (red path).\\ The two examples illustrated in Panels (a) and (b) Fig.~\ref{WS_sketch_both} raise the question of whether a particle would "prefer" to travel from $i$ to $j$ via the shortest, albeit potentially jammed, path $P_{1}$ or along the slightly longer but less congested alternative path $P_{2}$, see also Panel (c) of the same figure for an illustrative cartoon where two alternative routes (a shortest path, in red, and a topologically longer one, in yellow) are highlighted.
-Observe that an alternative interpretation of this dilemma is that a random walker choosing $P_{1}$ might have a higher chance of ``diffusing out'' --and thus hardly reaching the destination-- than choosing $P_{2}$, which yields a longer but more ``ballistic'' route.
-Intuition tell us that there should be a trade-off: sometimes $P_{1}$ is to be preferred, sometimes $P_{2}$ is a contingently better option.
-Extending this situation to a network-growth mechanism, this suggests that the creation of shortcuts (SW) and hubs (BA) should be sustained by the emergence of some low-degree paths bypassing these, and thus the energetic balance needed to produce these bypasses points to the existence of an `optimal' rewiring probability $p$ (SW) as well as an optimal mean degree for a given hub abundance (BA).
-In what follows we introduce a formalism that puts these questions and their general solution in a solid grounding.
+To this aim, we initially consider a particle hopping between the nodes of a network created via the WS model \cite{WS}, and we focus on the propagation of the particle between nodes $i$ and $j$ (see Panel (a) in Fig. \ref{WS_sketch_both}).
+Starting with rewiring probability $p=0$ we have a circulant graph $\cal G$, and the path $P_{1}=\{ i,j-1,j\}$ of length 2 (highlighted in blue) is a shortest path connecting $i$ and $j$.
+Mimicking the action of WS-like mechanism kicking in, {the edge $e=(i,i+1)$ of $\cal G$ is randomly rewired, and subsequently another edge is also randomly rewired, so that node $j-1$ now receives an edge from a `distant` node.
+In the resulting graph ${\cal G}'$, vertex $i+1$ drops} its degree by one, whereas vertex $j-1$ increases its degree.
+This situation creates a small degree heterogeneity in the graph ${\cal G}'$ which did not exist in the circulant graph $\cal G$: node $j-1$ now participates in many more shortest paths starting elsewhere and ending at vertex $j-1$.
+Accordingly, the length-2 path $P_{1}$, in practice, might not be the ``best'' route to connect $i$ and $j$, even if it is still the shortest path, topologically speaking. {For instance, a random walker choosing $P_{1}$ has a higher likelihood of ``diffusing out'' through $j-1$, thus hardly reaching the destination.
+Likewise, geodesic navigation will make $j-1$ systematically overused, leading to a higher chance of damage or jamming.} In turn, the length-3 path $P_2=\{ i,i-1,i+1,j\} $ (highlighted in pink), while being topologically longer than $P_1$, contains node $i+1$ whose degree is at the same time lower than the average and also avoids $j-1$, hence can be seen as a potentially more ballistic route that avoids a potentially problematic $j-1$ and still connects $i$ and $j$.\\